cysouw/diathesis/text/c04_reflexive.md

 ### [ ND | Nd ] Dative reciprocal

 Because a reciprocal is necessary plural subject, the difference between an accusative or dative reciprocal is not visible.
+Although there are verbs with dative arguments that can be used reciprocally, this cannot occur in the 1st or 2nd person singular, which are the only circumstances in which a difference between dative and accusative is overtly marked.

 \ex.
  \a.
 Karl vertraut dem Jungen.
  \b.
-Karl und der Junge vertrauen sich.
+Karl und der Junge vertrauen sich (gegenseitig).
+ \c.
+Wir vertrauen uns (gegenseitig).

 **Attested Verbs**